solarlabsteam/cosmos-transactions-bot/README.md

 ```
 # sentvaloper1sazxkmhym0zcg9tmzvc4qxesqegs3q4u66tpmf is SOLAR Validator on Sentinel
+query = [
+    "delegate.validator = 'sentvaloper1sazxkmhym0zcg9tmzvc4qxesqegs3q4u66tpmf'",
-query = "delegate.validator = 'sentvaloper1sazxkmhym0zcg9tmzvc4qxesqegs3q4u66tpmf'"
+    "unbond.validator = 'sentvaloper1sazxkmhym0zcg9tmzvc4qxesqegs3q4u66tpmf'"
+]
 ```

-Unfortunately there is no OR operator support, so you cannot monitor different events.
+Unfortunately there is no OR operator support.
 See [this](https://stackoverflow.com/questions/65709248/how-to-use-an-or-condition-with-the-tendermint-websocket-subscribe-method) and [this](https://github.com/tendermint/tendermint/issues/5206) for context.
-You can spawn a few instances of the app with different filters though.
+You can add a few filters in the config though.

 See [the documentation](https://docs.tendermint.com/master/rpc/#/Websocket/subscribe) for more information.